markjnkim/es_mod/01-html/content/overview.md

 ### Key Topics

-Here's a granular breakdown of the topics covered in this module:
+Here's a breakdown of the topics covered in this module:
 * Command-line basics
   * Navigating the file tree
   * Creating, copying, and removing files and directories